pviswana/W251/homeworks/hw08/readme.md

 * It does take a lot of time to mark each object in an image and label them.
 For large image data set we should either use crowdsourcing, internal team members or outsource to companies that provide this service.

 ### Think about image augmentation?
 How would augmentations such as flip, rotation, scale, cropping, and translation effect the annotations?
+* Flip could change the boundaries of x and y depending on how symmetrical the image is
+* Rotation can change the

 ## Part 2
 Describe the following augmentations in your own words